-This award-winning Sensi Star cultivar is up there when it comes to popular strains worldwide, it actually won its first High Times cannabis cup back in 1999!
-This specific one that’s grown by Namaste is an indica dominant strain (90% indica, 10% sativa) with a pretty wide range when it comes to THC (between 11% to 23%) this specific batch was on the lower end at 13.8% THC an irrelevant amount of CBD.
-Sensi Star is a fan favorite among growers for it’s high yielding flower whether grown in soil or hydroponically.
+This award-winning Sensi Star cultivar is up there when it comes to popular strains worldwide; it actually won its first High Times cannabis cup back in 1999!
+This specific one that’s grown by Namaste is an Indica-dominant strain with a pretty wide range when it comes to THC (between 11% to 23%).
+This specific batch was on the lower end at 13.8% THC and an irrelevant amount of CBD.
+Sensi Star is a fan favorite among growers for its high-yielding flower, whether grown in soil or hydroponically.

 Lineage: Originally grown by Paradise Seeds, they don’t provide too much information about the cross that was used to create this strain.
 We do know, however, that Sensi Star is parent to strains like Goldstar, Rockstar and Master Kush.